 Breeds Similar to the Chiweenie

 If you are looking for a small cross-breed you may want to consider other options; the Morkie, a cross between a Maltese and Yorkshire terrier, is a great, choice, and the likes of the Cavachon and Cockapoo are larger, but still manageable dogs.
 Check out the wide variety of crossbreeds available, and there are certain to be some that suit you.

 Chiweenie Last Word

-For anyone looking for a very small, very friendly, lively and fun-loving dog, there are few better options than the Chiweenie.
-This is a wonderful animal to have around, and is one of the longer-lived of the small breeds with a lifespan of 13-16years.
-Loyal and giving, the Chiweenie could be dog you need, so check out breeders now and they will be more than happy to answer any questions you may have.
+For anyone looking for a very small, very friendly, lively, and fun-loving dog, there are few better options than the Chiweenie.
+This is a wonderful animal to have around and is one of the longer-lived of the small breeds with a lifespan of 13-16years.
+Loyal and giving, the Chiweenie could be the dog you need, so check out breeders now and they will be more than happy to answer any questions you may have.